 Flossing with a permanent retainer is sort of like flossing with braces.
 You’ll need a floss threader to get a proper clean.

 Even with a permanent retainer, your teeth may still shift a little bit because the wire is thin and flexible.
-Movement will be minimal.
+Any movement will be minimal, though.

 Hawley Retainer Pros and Cons